AlexJ03/code-splitter/README.md

 - -   `css` - special parameters for css output data.
 -  - -   `name` - the name of the output css file.

+---

 ## ❯ <a id="details-of-cli-commands">Details of *cli commands*</a>

+> cs (code-splitter) is a global command that you can use
+> when installing a package globally.
+> For this command to work correctly,
+> you need to use the parameters:

-- `cs-init` - initializing the configuration file.
+- `init` - initializing the configuration file.
-- `cs-create` - creates a project structure based on the configuration file.
+- `create` - creates a project structure based on the configuration file.
-- `cs-server` - starts the server.
+- `server` - starts the server.

+---

 ## ❯ <a id="details-of-structure">Details of *structure*</a>